 Last night I helped teach a class on DIY (Do It Yourself) products using essential oils.
 One of the recipes I shared was my foaming hand soap recipe and since I love it so much I thought I’d share it with you too.

-So anyway, once we did start to move toward a more natural lifestyle and I started making my own cleaning supplies, laundry soap, etc., and it made sense to make my own hand soap too.
+When we first started to move toward a more natural lifestyle I began making my own cleaning supplies, laundry soap, etc. It just made sense to make my own hand soap too!
 I found a recipe online and made a big batch but it was a disaster.
 It was difficult – you had to grate a bar of soap and cook it in water basically until is melted.
 The consistency was disgusting – it looked and felt like snot.
 So gross.
 The only thing it had going for it was is smelled good.
 We used it for awhile (although if guests were coming over I switched out with a bottle of store bought soap because the homemade stuff was just embarrassing) but eventually just switched back to buying soap.

 Then I got into essential oils and I found a recipe for DIY foaming hand soap.
 I’ve never liked foaming soap but I figured foaming was better than snotty so I gave it a whirl.
 I’ve gotten used to the foam by now and I love making my own!

 - Castile Soap (I use Dr. Bronner’s – I’ve seen it at Target, Kroger, Whole Foods, and Amazon)